Ways to Improve Your Communication Skills at Work

 Manage Older Workers Effectively

-The workforce is aging as baby boomer move toward retirement.
-Gen X managers need to learn how to motivate and manage this talent pool of older workers.
-It is up to the managers, Gen X or otherwise, to take the lead and create the climate in which these older workers will remain engaged and productive.
-Here's how to do it.
+The workforce is aging as baby boomers move toward retirement.
+Gen X and millennial managers need to learn how to motivate and manage this talent pool of older workers.
+It is up to the managers to take the lead and create the climate in which these older workers will remain engaged and productive.

 Improve Your Written Communication Too